abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and moving them over there, taking them to the wrong place and then taking them back—there can be a current of becoming, the flood, the *oghā* of becoming, which can become very intense.
+When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and moving them over there, taking them to the wrong place and then taking them back—there can be a current of becoming, the flood, the *ogha* of becoming, which can become very intense.
 So it is important during the flow of activity to be leaning into the wind, to be leaning against that.